How we hire

 - Screening call or email: We often do a quick screening check by phone or email.
 From there, you may be invited to an in-person or virtual interview.

 - Interviews: You may be invited to an interview with a group or a series of individuals who are familiar with the job you applied for.
 Some positions require follow-up interviews.
 Interviews help us learn more about you, your experiences, and how we may contribute to your growth.
 It’s also an opportunity for you to ask us questions.

 - Assessments: Some positions may require further understanding of your skills in a particular area.
 The job description will indicate if an assessment is required.
-Assessments typically take about 90 minutes (insert amount of time) to complete, and your hiring team will provide any necessary materials, if one is required for your position.
+Assessments typically take about 90 minutes to complete, and your hiring team will provide any necessary materials, if one is required for your position.